-Android emulator applications are allow us to run our favorite Android apps or games directly from Linux system.
+Android emulator applications allows us to run our favorite Android apps or games directly from Linux system.

-There are many android emulators were available for Linux and we had covered few applications in the past.
+There are many android emulators are available for Linux and we had covered few applications in the past.

 You can review those by navigating to the following URLs.

 - How To Install Official Android Emulator (SDK) On Linux

 - How To Install GenyMotion (Android Emulator) On Linux